isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-If you can only think of one implementation, you probably don't have something for which you can devise a stable interface.
+If you can only think of one implementation, you probably don’t have something for which you can devise a stable interface.
-Maybe, it is just an implementation detail - not every piece of code needs a stable interface - but pause and consider.
+Maybe, it is just an implementation detail — not every piece of code needs a stable interface — but pause and consider.
 One question that can be useful is
-"what interface would be needed if this operation should be implemented using multiple threads? be vectorized?"
+“what interface would be needed if this operation should be implemented using multiple threads? be vectorized?”

 ##### Note

-This rule does not contradict the [Don't optimize prematurely](#Rper-Knuth) rule.
+This rule does not contradict the [Don’t optimize prematurely](#Rper-Knuth) rule.
-It complements it encouraging developers enable later - appropriate and non-premature - optimization, if and where needed.
+It complements it encouraging developers enable later — appropriate and non-premature — optimization, if and where needed.

 ##### Enforcement